yslys/ldd/ioctl/core.md

 As we can see, the ```ioctl```'s arguments are unstructured, which, makes it hard to make such arguments work identically on all systems.
 E.g. 64-bit systems with a userspace process running in 32-bit mode (haven't figured out why).

 Hence, we need to implement miscellaneous control operations.
 There are two means:

-i) embedding commands into the data stream (in this chapter) ii) using virtual filesystems, either sysfs or driverspecific filesystems (chapter 14).
+1. embedding commands into the data stream (in this chapter)
+2. using virtual filesystems, either sysfs or driverspecific filesystems (chapter 14).

 ### ioctl driver method prototype